Drata

 Residual Risk Scoring

 Led research and design of Residual Risk feature.
 Solution enabled users to assign a calculated score after mitigating factors and evidence had been supplied during the assessment.
-These scores were factors in to their analytics dashboard, also designed as part of this effort, and risk posture status.
+These scores were factored in their analytics dashboard, which was also designed as part of this effort, and overall risk posture status.

 Onboarding Wizard

-Designed an end to end solution aimed at easing onboarding pains for SMBs.
-Allowed users to establish relevant areas of concern in their register, gather risks pertinent to their organization’s operations, and a head start on scoring.
+Designed an end to end solution aimed at easing onboarding pains for SMB users of risk.
+Allowed users to establish relevant areas of concern in their register, gather risks pertinent to their organization’s operations, and get a head start on scoring.